shopinvader/documentation/data/doc_pages/en/cart.md

 #### Example

-Add new item in cart via simple HTML form.
+Add a new item in the cart via a simple HTML form.
-This form update line #1 to set quantity 8.
+This form updates line #1 to set quantity = 8.

     <form method="post" action="/invader/cart/update_item">